lab2023/lab2023.com/source/posts/2014-07-06-html5_canvas_javascript_libraries.md

 7- [oCanvas](http://ocanvas.org/)

-  * OCanvas provide to working with object instead of pixels for html5 canvas elements.
+  * OCanvas provide to work with object instead of pixels for html5 canvas elements.
-  * It provides to be faster and easier than writing pure javascript on the canvas.
+  * It provides a faster and easier way of work than writing pure javascript on the canvas.
   * Open source code in [here](https://github.com/koggdal/ocanvas)

 ![oCanvas](../assets/images/articles/2014-07-06-html5-canvas-javascript-libraries/ocanvas.jpg)